ydataai/aws-asg-tags-lambda/README.md

 - [ ] Add generic context
 - [ ] Tests
 - [ ] Better Documentation
-- [ ] Support other methods of usage
+- [ ] Support other methods of invocation

 ## About 👯‍♂️